 Nuplace has been included in the accounts as a subsidiary under the requirements of IFRS 10 (Consolidated Finance Statements) by means of a line-by-line consolidation of the Comprehensive Income and Expenditure Statement and Balance Sheet.
-Figures have been consolidated based on the statement of accounts for 31st March 2023.
+Figures have been consolidated based on the statement of accounts for 31st March 2022.
 Where figures in the group accounts differ materially from the Council's single entity accounts, the relevant explanatory notes have been prepared.

-d) Property Plant and Equipment Recognition and Measurement
+d) Investment Property Recognition and Measurement

 Nuplace Ltd's property assets are valued by Registered Valuer's of Telford & Wrekin Council in accordance with the required standards.
 The valuation of each property (site) is on the basis of fair value, which equates to the Market Value.
-Property is initially valued at cost and recognised at fair value once the construction has been completed on each development and subsequently revalued annually.
-Properties are not depreciated as it is anticipated that they will appreciate in value due to their nature.
+Property is initially valued at cost and recognised at fair value once the construction has commenced on the development and subsequently revalued annually.
+Investment properties are not depreciated as it is anticipated that they will appreciate in value.